nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 I sanded everything off again to get rid of any splinters from drilling and to remove dried glue that smooshed out.

-If you'd like to paint or stain your jewelry holder, now is the time.
+If you'd like to paint or stain your jewelry organizer, now is the time.
 I was going to leave mine natural, but it was looking unfinished so I went ahead and stained mine in 'Early American' by Minwax.

 ### Step 4: